yanli2017/pai/README_draft.md

 ## Learn More
-The OpenPAI user [Learn More Documentation](./docs/documentation.md) provides in-depth instructions for using OpenPAI
+The OpenPAI user [Learn More Documentation](./docs/documentation.md) provides in-depth instructions for using OpenPAI.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a